profi248/backuwup/docs/src/client.md

 > **Note for testing**
 >
 > For creating backups, it's easiest to have two clients which have data of about the same size in their backup path.
 After starting a backup on one client, one can see that files start getting packaged and then the backup pauses.
 Starting a backup on the second client will then send another storage request to the server, they will get matched, and both clients will be able to complete the backup and successfully transport data to the other peer.
+>
+> Having datasets with sizes that differ too much will result in the backup never being completed due to not having a storage partner.
+The matching system is based on a one-to-one storage ratio (with a certain buffer).

 After a backup is completed, the snapshot ID of the completed backup will be sent to the server.